phzwart/qlty/PLAN_2.5D.md

 - Flattens Z dimension into channels
 - Output shape: `(N, C', Y, X)` where `C' = C_in × C_z_slices`
 - Each z-slice becomes a set of channels
-- Can be directly fed to 2D quilt operations
+- Can be identityly fed to 2D quilt operations
 - **Use case**: When you want to treat each z-slice as independent 2D images

 #### Mode 2: "3d" - 3D Stack